 5. You Won’t Have Those Annoying Time Zone Worries

 If you are building a website or doing other digital marketing, you may discover that many big companies utilize overseas staff to do their coding, design, and technical work.

 This may save money in the short-term but can have some consequences that become negative in the long-term.

 If something online must be changed immediately, there is no substitute for having a contact who can respond right away.
 If you have to wait for someone in California, or Greece, to respond to your urgent message, it may be hours before the issue is fixed.

-If your e-commerce website crashes during a product launch, this can be devastating for your company.
+When your e-commerce website crashes during a product launch, this can be devastating for your company.

-If you are subject to hacking, spoofing or other online hazards, you want a marketing contact who can facilitate the technological fixes right away.
+What if you are subject to hacking, spoofing or other online hazards, you want a marketing contact who can facilitate the technological fixes right away.